herrevilkitten/quip-todo-vue/README.md

 # quip-todo-vue
-This is a port of the [Quip jquery stub](https://github.com/quip/quip-apps/tree/master/examples/jquery-stub), using [VueJS](https://vuejs.org/).
+This is a version of th

 ## Installation
 ```